-- Who is eligible for furloughing?
+- Who was eligible for furloughing?

-- How will furlough wages be paid?
+- How were furlough wages paid?

-- What is ‘flexible furlough’?
+- What was ‘flexible furlough’?

 - Alternatives to furlough leave: lay off or short-time working